-Dish to try: These Spicy Spinach and Cannellini Beans Fritters use Garam Masala as the only source of spice in the dish.
+Dish to try: This Spicy Spinach and Cannellini Beans Fritters use Garam Masala and lift the taste.

 Used for: Popularly used to give a vibrant colour to dishes such as rice, vegetables, legumes meat and fish.

-Usage Tip: : Just like Garam masala over usage will lead to a strong colour in your hands and also give the dish a pungent taste.
+Cooking Tip: Just like Garam masala adding too much of Turmeric powder will lead to strong colour in your hands and also give the dish a pungent taste.
 Care should be taken not to overuse the spice.